Tim-Abwao/tim-abwao.github.io/_posts/2019-09-18-Making-a-Flask-Web-App.md

 ## Next Steps

 *Flask* offers a number of [deployment options][19].
-If you'd like to challlenge yourself; try coming up with a great idea for a web app, build it, and then deploy it on [Heroku][20] - a popular choice.
+If you'd like to challenge yourself; try coming up with a great idea for a web app, build it, and then deploy it on [Heroku][20] - a popular choice.

 [1]: https://flask.palletsprojects.com/en/1.1.x/
 [2]: /assets/images/articles/logo-full.svg